How to Get the Testing Accommodations You Need in College

 4 File a Complaint Under the ADA

-If you have gone through the steps of gaining ADA status, the school cannot deny your reasonable testing accommodation requests.
+If you meet the definition of disability under the ADA, the school cannot deny your reasonable testing accommodation requests.
 If it does, you may decide to take further action.

 If it comes to it, you may need to file an ADA complaint with a federal agency.
 Most likely with the U.S. Department of Justice, Civil Rights Division.
 Complaints can take up to three months to be reviewed — so don't count on this as a quick fix to getting testing accommodations.